1SasB/revive/README.md

-# Localised Health Chatbot RAG App
+# Localised Herbal Health Chatbot RAG App

 This is an app that combines Elasticsearch, Langchain and OpenAis LLM to create a chatbot experience with ELSER with collected private data